example42/psick/README.md

 - [Noop Mode](docs/noop_mode.md) - An overview on how to manage noop and no-noop with PSICK
 - [Vagrant Integration](docs/vagrant.md) - How to use Vagrant to test the control-repo during development
 - [Docker Integration](docs/docker.md) - How to use Docker to test Puppet code and to build images based on the existing Puppet code
-- [Fabric](docs/fabric.md) - A review of Puppet tasks available with Fabric

 Managing changes: